ibm-cloud-docs/atracker/services/at_events_acc_mgt.md

 |--------------------------------------------------|-----------------------------------------------------------------------|
 | `globalcatalog-collection.account-settings.read`   | An event is generated when you view the account settings.   |
 | `globalcatalog-collection.account-settings.update` | An event is generated when you update the account settings. |
-{: caption="Table 6.
-Actions that generate events related to catalog management settings" caption-side="top"}
+{: caption="Actions that generate events related to catalog management settings" caption-side="top"}

 ### Events for managing catalog settings in enterprise accounts
 {: #at_events_catalog_4}